CalebK33/PyRend/docs/overlay.rst

 Custom rotation points
 ~~~~~~~~~~~~~~~~~~~~~~

 Since rotation is based around parent rotation if in a heirachy, this can be taken advantage of to create custom rotation points using `PointItems <#points>`_.
 You can set the PointItem as a parent of a shape and rotate it to have a custom rotation point.
 It's rotation point will then be essentially set to it's parent offset (See: `Hierachy <#heirachy>`_).
+This results in children being able to orbit parents.

 This script will create a rectangle with a custom rotation point just left of it's center, and spins it to demonstrate: